Code-Institute-Submissions/overlay-test/README.md

 ###### Responsiveness

 The website is fully responsive between different screen resolutions.
 I have done this by using media queries.
 I have changed the width and included content within containers so that everything stays neat and in the correct order.
+The test can be taken on a phone although it has been designed for large screens to mimic real word working conditions.

 ###### Accessibility